Author: Fran Falkin

 Leaving the Bay Area and driving through Pacifica, you will pass near rocky Devil's Slide and on through a lush farming region.
 Whale watching cruises are available from Half Moon Bay, and Pillar Point Harbor is a favorite place to watch surfers.
 The seaside towns of Santa Cruz and Capitola offer 26 miles of state beaches, perfect for swimming in the warm, gentle waters.
 Check out a unique California Historic Landmark -- the V seaside amusement park where there are two historic roller coasters and lots of fun rides.

 Further south, in the agricultural Watsonville area, you will pass fields of flowers, fruits and vegetables, followed by Castroville, "The Artichoke Capital of the World."
 Continuing on Highway 1 about 25 miles, you will reach Monterey.
-Head to Fisherman's Wharf where you will find the Monterey History and Maritime Museum, and then visit Cannery Row, immortalized by John Steinbeck, now an array of shops and restaurants.
+Head to Fisherman's Wharf where you will find the Museum of Monterey, and then visit Cannery Row, immortalized by John Steinbeck, now an array of shops and restaurants.
 The Wharf, which originally served as the pier where trading schooners from around Cape Horn unloaded their cargo, was also was a focal point of the whaling and sardine industries.
 You can come here to arrange sightseeing and whale watching excursions.
 The spectacular Monterey Bay Aquarium, at the west end of Cannery Row, makes it possible for visitors to view the intriguing undersea world of Monterey Bay, one of the richest marine environments in the world.
 One of the largest aquariums of its kind in the nation, it has more than 35,000 marine animals and plants.
 Families spend a week-long vacation in this town alone, so make a schedule before arrival.

 A very scenic detour will take you to Pacific Grove, known as "Butterfly Town" because of its population of monarch butterflies, a favorite place to explore.
 As you drive beyond Lover's Point, a bluff overlooking the crashing waves, visit the Point Pinos Lighthouse, the oldest continuously working lighthouse on the west coast and the Monarch Butterfly Sanctuary.
 Consider taking the famous 17-Mile Drive to Carmel through incredible coastal scenery.
 It's gorgeous, but slow and meandering, so your kids might get antsy or car sick.
 If you do choose it, you will drive on into the Del Monte Forest to the golfers' Nirvana at Pebble Beach.
 Points of interest along this route include Cypress Point, the Ghost Tree, the Lone Cypress and Seal or Bird Rock where you can see thousands of sea birds, seals and sea lions.